eHabitat/ehabitat/README copy.md

 | REFIT | Energy data from UK households | 6h 51min | 3h 02min | 1h 47min |

-For each dataset, we provide the benchmarking scripts [here](https://github.com/XgenTimeSeries/xgen-timeseries/tree/main/examples/scripts)
+For each dataset, we provide the benchmarking scripts [here](https://github.com/XgenTimeSeries/eHabitat-timeseries/tree/main/examples/scripts)

 ## Sharing your models with the HuggingFace Hub 🤗
-XGen also allows you to share your models on the [HuggingFace Hub](https://huggingface.co/models).
+eHabitat also allows you to share your models on the [HuggingFace Hub](https://huggingface.co/models).
 To do so you need:
 - a valid HuggingFace account
 - the package `huggingface_hub` installed in your virtual env.
 If not you can install it with
 ```